rixed/ramen-admin/src/alerting/README.md

 - AlertingTimeLine: A widget displaying a timeline of every incident, past and present in the selected time range (actually displays the journal, one incident per line).
+Displayed below the AlertingStats.

 - NotifTimeLine: An AbstractTimeline displaying log events of a given notification

 - AlertingJournal: A widget displaying all logs of every incidents.
+Displayed below the AlertingTimeLine.

 - AlertingLogsModel: A QAbstractTableModel for the AlertingJournal